Zappandy/deep_learning/Dive_Into_Learning/3_4-Softmax_Regression/README.md

 ## Loss function

-### Log-Likelihood
+### Log-Likelihood, softmax, and derivatives

-The maximum likelihood estimation's minimization equivalent is the negative log-likelihood:
+The maximum likelihood estimation's minimization equivalent is the negative log-likelihood.
+The loss function *l* is the *cross-entropy loss*:

 ![](images/)

-This loss function *l* is the *cross-entropy loss*
+### Cross-Entropy Loss

+The one-hot encoding is translated to probabilities.
+Cross-Entropy Loss is the expected value of the loss for a distribution over labels.